Congratulations to Laura from Louisville for completing the 21 Day Challenge and winning $1,000 to put towards her resolutions.

 I heard Joy, our afternoon DJ say this month: Give yourself a no-guilt pass.
 Agreed.
 Let’s start on the right foot.

-Remember the board game Monopoly?
+Remember the free bingo games or even the board game Monopoly?
 Grab your own Get out of jail card.
 Don’t let guilt lock you up.
 That’s no help.
 Resolutions are to make us better, not defeat us.
 There’s plenty of that around us.

 Free yourself from your “jail” and move forward in this year.
 You want it to be good.
 But just like being honest about guilt, be truthful with yourself about what you know you need to do and get yourself back on track.